 The CEC takes the position that the seat of Party authority can be transferred from the illegal to the legal party only after the latter has become a Communist Party in the full sense of the word - if its program, contents of propaganda, international affiliation, and name are those of a Communist Party.
 But this is not now the case.
 The Workers Party is not yet a Communist Party in the accepted sense of that term.
-Moreover, we do not consider it advisable under the present circumstances, while our forces are yet very weak, for the Work-
+Moreover, we do not consider it advisable under the present circumstances, while our forces are yet very weak, for the Workers Party to assume the name, program, and international affiliation of a Communist Party, running the danger of being crushed by the capitalist state.